 Keep product images and descriptions accurate;

 Most customers rely on product images and descriptions to make their purchase decisions.
 Therefore, it is crucial for the seller to use high-quality and accurate images as well as correct product description that includes color, size, material, and inclusions to represent its products.
-Any inconsistencies to the actual item received by the shopper can create a negative impact on the seller’s customer feedback rating.

 Deliver on time all the time.
 Any delay is unacceptable to customers.